opentoken-io/opentoken/doc/functional-testing.md

 Creates a new set of access codes by starting a session (if needed) and making the necessary API calls.
 Assigns them to `this.state.accessCode` and `this.state.accessSecret`.

-Every response is checked and the promise will be rejected if there's any snags along the way.
+Every response is checked and the promise will be rejected if there's any snag along the way.

     it("creates access codes", () => {
         return test.createAccessCodesAsync().then((response) => {